Simultaneous Estimation of Non-Gaussian Components and their Correlation Structure: Introduction

-Estimating hierarchical models or Markov random fields for non-Gaussian components is often difficult because sophisticated parametric models generally have an intractable partition function so that standard maximum likelihood estimation cannot be applied.
-To cope with this problem, several estimation methods have been proposed, such as contrastive divergence~\citep{hinton2002training}, score matching~\citep{hyvarinen2005estimation}, or noise contrastive estimation~\citep{Gutmann2012a} and its extensions~\citep{Pihlaja2010,Gutmann2011b}, see \citep{Gutmann2013b} for an introductory paper.
-Score matching has a property which is particularly useful for the proposed model: The objective function for the estimation of the dependency parameters takes a simple quadratic form, and can be performed by standard quadratic programming.
-Due to this computational simplification, we use score matching here to estimate the dependencies between the latent non-Gaussian components.
+Estimating two-layer models or Markov random fields for non-Gaussian components is often difficult because sophisticated parametric models generally have an intractable partition function so that the standard maximum likelihood estimation cannot be applied.
+To cope with this problem, several estimation methods have been proposed, such as contrastive divergence~\citep{hinton2002training}, score matching~\citep{hyvarinen2005estimation}, or noise contrastive estimation~\citep{Gutmann2012a} and its extensions~\citep{Pihlaja2010,Gutmann2011b} (see \citet{Gutmann2013b} for an introductory paper).
+Score matching has a particularly useful property for the proposed model: The objective function for the estimation of the dependency parameters takes a simple quadratic form, and can be optimized by standard quadratic programming.
+Due to this computational simplification, here we use score matching, and empirically show that our method estimates the dependency structure and improves identifiability of the non-Gaussian components.

 The paper is organized as follows: In Section~\ref{sec:esti}, we begin with a novel probabilistic generative model for conditional precision matrices.
 Based on the generative model, we derive an approximation of the marginal density for non-Gaussian components where the dependency structure is explicitly parametrized like a precision matrix.
 Section~\ref{sec:algo} deals with estimation of the model, presenting a powerful algorithm for identifying the non-Gaussian components and their dependency structure.
-In Section~\ref{sec:ide}, we perform numerical experiments and compare the proposed method with previous methods on artificial data.
+In Section~\ref{sec:ide}, we perform numerical experiments and compare the proposed method with existing methods on artificial data.
 Section~\ref{sec:real} demonstrates the applicability of the method to real data.
 Connections to past work and extensions of the proposed method are discussed in Section~\ref{sec:disc}.
 Section~\ref{sec:conc} concludes this paper.
+A preliminary version of this paper was presented at AISTATS~2014~\citep{Sasaki2014esti}.